nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 waste time.
 I'm going into that bedroom.
 Pray make yourselves quite at home in my absence.
 You can explain to your friend how the matter lies without the restraint of my presence.
 I shall try over the Hoffman 'Barcarole' upon my violin.
-In five min- utes I shall return for your final answer.
+In five minutes I shall return for your final answer.
 You quite grasp the alternative, do you not?
 Shall we take you, or shall we have the stone?"